Airbus, Boeing spar over jet production strategy

 "We don't make those decisions unless the demand is real, unless we know we can deliver the airplanes and unless we believe we can operate at that higher rate for a substantial period of time in order for us to recognise the benefits of the higher rate as well as our supply chain," he told Reuters.

+Both companies have thousands of orders for the latest versions of their best-selling narrow body planes, which are popular with low-cost airlines.

-Airbus lags Boeing in orders this year but is ahead in total orders for the latest generation of narrow body models.
-Boeing says the race is tied over a comparable period.
+Airbus lags Boeing in orders this year but is ahead in total orders for the latest generation of narrow body models, though Boeing says the race is tied over a comparable period.

 Leahy said Airbus's revamped A320neo would make its keenly awaited first flight in France on Thursday, following what industry sources have described as last-minute engine concerns.